 Crane-less Installation

-Self Erecting System avoids using large-size cranes regardless of the final hub-height.
+Self Erecting System avoids using large-size cranes regardless of the final hub-height, and allows the installation of the turbine at wind speeds of 15m/s

 fast-green